 Where do I meet for Learning Activities?

-You can complete the online curriculum any time during the year, during your free time, from your home or office.
 The in-person learning activities will happen in rural or underserved urban areas, either in your school’s region, or in another region in the state.

 Will I work with a team?

 Yes!
 You will join a cohort of 15-20 students in your region, coming from a variety of fields.

 No!
 Health innovation relies on interdisciplinary collaboration, so students from all health profession disciplines are welcome.
 Skills from your peers can help your work stand out from the crowd.